 I’m a big fan of spiral staircases, and taking photos of them.
 The 15th century double-spiral staircase (located inside the Burg, the offices of the regional government) is one of the most unique specimens I’ve ever seen!
 Locals call it the ‘stairs of reconciliation’ because if you choose to go in opposite directions, you’ll meet each other again on the next level.
 This staircase was definitely one of my highlights in Graz!

-7. Chill in the Stadtpark or stroll along the River Mur
+7. Chill in the Stadtpark or at the River Mur

 After all that exploring, take a break in the leafy Stadtpark (and look out for Hansi, the city’s famous squirrels) or go for a leisurely stroll along the banks of the Mur River, a very relaxing thing to do in Graz.

 In the spring/summer months, both places are full of locals out for a jog or a walk, or sipping on a cold beer/cocktail.
 If you choose a stroll along the river, visit the Murinsel, a futuristic building built on an island in the river.
 This building houses a café and art exhibitions.